 I am remiss if we didn’t mention that the Hungarian Vizsla isn’t meant to be left at home alone all day; this dog needs companionship and has room to exercise and play.
 If he doesn’t, you may find him showing destructive behavior and a nasty temperament.
 The nice thing about these guys is that if you put a Vizsla puppy in obedience training early on, you will probably have a very disciplined dog capable of a lot.
 Early socialization is quite essential.

 Like all dogs, Vizslas can have any health problems, some of which can be detected in puppies and some appearing later in life.
 Some of the most common health problems you’ll want to look out for when getting a Vizsla from a breeder include:

 - Hip Dysplasia: this is common among a lot of broad-chested dogs.

 - Cancer: again, many dogs will get this at some stage; this will not likely happen until later in life

-- Blood Clotting Disorders: this can be quite dangerous.
+- Blood Clotting Disorders: this can be pretty dangerous.
 Two diseases are von Willebrand’s disease and hemophilia, two similar but different diseases

 - Progressive Retinal Atrophy: this will require treatment and could cause your dog to go completely blind